bkimmig/learning-systems/content/posts/ideal-laundry-list.md

     - the model AND the "trainer"?
     - what is it learning?
 - [OSI model](https://en.wikipedia.org/wiki/OSI_model)
-  - Specifially how it leads to value creation in technology networks.
+  - Specifically how it leads to value creation in technology networks.
   - Where are we in the ML ecosystem?
   - The delicate balance between the `Application Layer` (demand generation) and the rest of the stack (supply generation)
 - zen of python -> zen of {ML, learning systems}
   - "ethics over metrics" as an example.

+## Ideas to make it easier to commit posts

+- Block time
+  - 1/2 hour each day and then commit the posts even if it's not finished.
+  - Spend 1 day churning out drafts and then spend each day just 'refining'
+- Ask someone to read what you are writing - give yourself an audience
+  - Link to someone and see how they interact with the content.
+  - PR -- make yourself click "create pull request" each day .. meaning you've actually written something
+- What did you do today?
+How would it help someone else?
+- Remove the expectation bar.